-You can turn On or Off monitoring of commonly used interrupt requests so they do not awaken the system from, or reset activity timers for, Doze and Standby modes.
+You can turn On or Off monitoring of commonly used interrupt requests so they do not awaken the system from, or reset activity timers.

 For example, if you have a modem on IRQ3, you can turn On IRQ3 as a wake-up event, so an interrupt from the modem can wake up the system.
-Or you may wish to turn Off IRO12 (the PS/2) mouse as a wake-up event, so accidentally brushing the mouse does not awaken the system.
+Or you may wish to turn Off IRQ12 (the PS/2) mouse as a wake-up event, so accidentally brushing the mouse does not awaken the system.